 Blevins' work in these national initiatives extends beyond the workshops themselves, the content developed influences local practices at institutions across the country.
+Through these foundational workshops, Blevins has played a pivotal role in developing the next generation of medical librarians, equipping annual cohorts with essential EBM skills that they can carry forward into the profession.
 Blevins' work not only advances the field but also sets a standard for how EBP can be taught and implemented in library and medical education settings.
 As she continues to contribute to these national initiatives, Blevins is shaping the future of EBP in health sciences librarianship, ensuring that librarians remain at the forefront of evidence-based healthcare education and practice.